Reminder: My Vagina Is Not A Ziploc Bag

 "Vaginas aren’t Venus flytraps," one woman pointed out.

-"There's no amount of Kegels that are going to turn your vagina into a Ziploc bag," another observed.
+"There's no amount of Kegels that are going to turn your vagina into a Ziploc [resealable bag]," another observed.

 "Let's not call this a problem at all," a third woman proclaimed.
 "A woman’s nether regions are supposed to be pristinely hair-free and of course smell like a meadow full of flowers, and now my vagina is expected to be watertight?
 Give me a fucking break."